SECTION 167. AMOUNT OF CENVAT CREDIT CARRIED FORWARD IN A RETURN TO BE ALLOWED AS INPUT TAX CREDIT

 = = = = = = = =

-rds the proviso is concerned, the same is a better version of the earlier proviso in old GST Law.
+As regards the proviso is concerned, the same is a better version of the earlier proviso in old GST Law.
 As per old proviso, it was specified that credit will be available only if the credit was admissible both under earlier law and under the GST law.
 This provision was very difficult to comply as there are different provisions under present laws and GST laws.
 As far as credit availment in present scenario is concerned, the same is governed by Cenvat Credit Rules, 2004 whereas credit under GST regime is governed by section 16 of the GST Act, 2016 and there are significant differences.
-For example, under Cenvat Credit Rules, 2004, the definition of capital goods is very specific while under GST, goods which are capitalised in the books of accounts
+For example, under Cenvat Credit Rules, 2004, the

 = = = = = = = =